Leuuuuuuu/2i2t/README.md

-# 2i2t
+# Aulas do Seguno Trimetre
-Leonardo Joaquim de Oliveira França // Número 21
+Leonardo Joaquim de Oliveira França    //    21